 These sites are fragile and the information they contain is a part of the historic fabric of Point Reyes' history.
 Please let them and their contents be.

 Tamál-Húye Archeological Project

-Submerged Cultural Resources:
+Submerged Cultural Resources

-Climate Change Threatens Archaeological Resources
+Climate Change Threatens Archeological Resources

 Read KQED's Climate Watch report entitled "Rising Seas Threaten California's Coastal Past: Higher tides and increased erosion will wipe out archeological sites," filed by Molly Samuel on July 29, 2012.
 Listen to the radio version of this story from KQED's The California Report.
 Visit our Climate Change Threatens Cultural Resources page to learn more.